wangziqi2013/wangziqi2013.github.io/_posts/2021-06-12-file-mapping.markdown

 The benefit of local mapping is its locality of access and high degree of parallelism.
 The former is a result of having dedicated structure per-file, while the latter is because file mapping structures can be locked independently from each other without causing global bottlenecks.
+The disadvantage, however, is that local mapping may incur fragmentation and hence harm locality, as the mapping
+structure needs to be resized as the file size changes.
+Resizing operation typically requires relocating some structures to a larger block, or the usage of multiple levels of indirection.
+Both will decrease locality and increase fragmentation.